Can Dogs See In The Dark? Here’s How!

 Your dog’s eyes are vulnerable to toxins.
 The best way to get rid of them is by getting oxygen circulating through their bodies via exercise.

 Exercise breaks up the toxins that have the potential to do harm to their eyes.
 All you have to do is take them for a 20-minute walk each day.
-If their vet deems it necessary, they may need a little aerobic exercise as well.

 They need a balanced diet along with exercise to keep their eyes in top shape.
 It’s up to you to make sure they get their daily dose of antioxidants, beta carotene, and vitamins A, B, C, and E. Zinc, magnesium, and selenium are also nutrients that are important to eye health.

 Move your fingertips in a gentle circular motion clockwise around the outside of their eyes.
-If you feel a little nervous about massaging your dog's eyes, you can consult their vet for advice.

-Are They Afraid of the Dark?
+Are Dogs Afraid of the Dark?

 Again, your dog is going to need a balanced diet in order to for their eyes to stay healthy.
 Check out our store to browse through our nutritious options.